-4.4.3 Consent compliance monitoring
+3.4.3 Consent compliance monitoring

-A resource consent compliance monitoring regime has been developed in consultation with the Resource Use Group (RUG).
-The RCS Environmental team will be implementing this process.
+A resource consent compliance monitoring regime has been developed in consultation with the Waikato Regional Council Resource Use Directorate (RUD).
+The councils Integrated Catchment Management (ICM) Environmental team will be implementing this process.

 All relevant resource consent conditions will be monitored and assessed.
-A Compliance Audit Report will be drafted, and reviewed by RUG prior to approval.
+A Compliance Audit Report will be drafted, and reviewed by RUD prior to approval.
 This report will identify any areas of non-compliance and identify any remedial actions undertaken to rectify this non-compliance.